-GLEAMviz Simulator Client
+GLEAMviz Simulator Client v7

-Setting up the GLEAMviz Simulator v4 Client
+Setting up the GLEAMviz Simulator v7 Client

 The GLEAMviz Simulator is a desktop application, meaning that in order to use it you will need to install the application on your computer.
+The software is available for Windows, Mac and Linux.

 Manual

-You can download the following manuals:
+You can download the application manual at the following link:

 Conditions of use